publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 [Pub.
 L. 101–508, title IV, § 4002(h)(2)(A)][/us/pl/101/508/s4002/h/2/A], Nov.
 5, 1990, [104 Stat.
 1388–38][/us/stat/104/1388-38], provided that:

-> “For purposes of determining whether a hospital requesting a change in geographic classification for fiscal year 1992 under section 1886(d)(10) of the Social Security Act \[subsec. (d)(10) of this section\] has met the deadline described in subparagraph (C)(ii) of such section, an application submitted under such subparagraph shall be considered to have been submitted by the first day of the preceding fiscal year if it is submitted within 60 days of the date of publication of the guidelines described in subparagraph (D)(i) of such section.”
+> “For purposes of determining whether a hospital requesting a change in geographic classification for fiscal year 1992 under section 1886(d)(10) of the Social Security Act \[[42 U.S.C.
+1395ww(d)(10)][/us/usc/t42/s1395ww/d/10]\] has met the deadline described in subparagraph (C)(ii) of such section, an application submitted under such subparagraph shall be considered to have been submitted by the first day of the preceding fiscal year if it is submitted within 60 days of the date of publication of the guidelines described in subparagraph (D)(i) of such section.”

  __Payments for Medical Education Costs__